AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user who is not an admin attempts to convert an issue to a project using a template, custom form fields that are visible only to admins show the following message:

-"Something went wrong, could not load form"
+"[!UICONTROL Something went wrong, could not load form]"

 **"Cannot load page content" error when viewing project preferences**